benmvp/slides/2023/connecttech/divops.md

 - As if one framework was enough, there was another one
 - This was the second iteration of UI frameworks
   - But instead of all-in-one frameworks...
-  - There were targeted libraries that had to be composed together
+  - There were targeted libraries that I had to compose together
-- The frontend is getting real complicated
+- The frontend is getting real complicated now
-  - We need tools like Create React App & Lerna to help manage it all
 - ✋🏾 How many of these libraries can you name?
-  - Angular, React, Vue, Redux, MobX
+  - **Angular, React, Vue, Redux, MobX**
-  - RxJS, React Router, Relay, Apollo, Falcor
+  - **RxJS, React Router, Relay, Apollo, Falcor**
-- These still focused on the UI...
+- But these still focused on the UI...

 /////
 <!-- .slide: data-background="url(../../img/divops/zombie-apocalypse.jpg) no-repeat center" data-background-size="cover" -->